-A student in Learning Support Services course work may repeat as required to effect exit from Learning Support Services courses.
-If the student does not successfully complete the required LSS course work in three (3) attempts, the student can only register for that LSS course in the succeeding quarters until the LSS work is successfully completed.
+A student in Learning Support Services course work may repeat a course in any LSS subject (English, maths or reading) as required to effect exit from Learning Support Services courses.
+If the student does not successfully complete the required LSS course(s) in three (3) attempts, the student can register for only that LSS course(s) in the succeeding quarters until the LSS work is successfully completed.